chloerei/campo1/README.md

 ## For production environment

 This project is low degree of completion, db schema is changing and not well migration support. not suggest used in production environment.
-But if you want, there are some more notes.
+But if you want, there are some notes.

 ### 1. Reset secret token (importance for security)

     rake secret

-Copy the output string to config/initializers/secret\_token.rb, and replace secret\_token value.
+Copy the output string and set secret\_token column in config/campo.yml

 ### 2. Config mongo connection.